Twins vs. Tigers Player Props Betting Odds

 Correa Stats

-- Correa has recorded a base hit in two games in a row.
-During his last five outings he is batting .200 with a home run and two RBI.
+- Correa has recorded at least one hit in three straight games.
+In his last five games he is hitting .250 with two home runs and three RBI.

 Correa Recent Games